-The Gregorian calendar, used by most western countries, recognizes an extra day at the end of February every four years except centenary years not divisible by 400.
+The Gregorian calendar, used by most western countries, adds one extra day, leap day on February 29, nearly every four years.

 However, some cultures use calendars that do not apply the same leap year rules as the Gregorian calendar.

-Some calendars, such as the Iranian calendar, do not observe February 29 as a leap day.
-Other calendars, such as the Chinese calendar, add a leap month instead of a leap day.
+The Iranian calendar, for instance, doesn't observe February 29 as a leap day.
+Other calendars, such the Chinese calendar, add a leap month instead of a leap day.